LEGENDARY-KING/PDF-Viewer-Bot/README.md

 `/read link: Link`

-The bot never stores the PDF, it downloads it and keeps it in cache until you are using the bot.
-The bot is open source so you can run your own instance!
+The bot stores the PDF in the cache till weekend.
+It resets the cache every sunday.
+The bot is open source so you can run your own instance if you have any privacy concerns!

 If the bot outputs a blank image then retry using the PDF with blank: true